GiesDSRS/Text-Parsing/README.md

 **License:**

+pytesseract: pytesseract library is released under the Apache License 2.0.
+You can find the license details in the library's documentation or source code.

+tesseract-ocr: tesseract-ocr is an open-source OCR engine.
+It is released under the Apache License 2.0 as well.
+You can find more information about the license in the tesseract-ocr repository or its documentation.

+PyMuPDF: PyMuPDF is a Python wrapper for the MuPDF library.
+MuPDF itself is released under the GNU Affero General Public License (AGPL).
+It's important to review the specific terms and conditions of the MuPDF license to ensure compliance.

 University of Illinois Urbana-Champaign License

 Permission is hereby granted, free of charge, to any member of the University of Illinois Urbana-Champaign community (including faculty, staff, and students) to use, modify, and distribute this code for academic and non-commercial purposes within the University of Illinois Urbana-Champaign.